unraid/docs/docs/legacy/FAQ/The_parity_swap_procedure.md

     drive), and is 'assumed' to be correct for all versions.
 (You know what happens when you 'assume'!)
-If you see any improvements or corrections, please add them, or suggest them to us, either on the 'discussion' page for this page, or on the unRAID forums.
-By the way, if you are NOT running the latest unRAID v6 release, we strongly urge you to Upgrade to Unraid v6!*
+If you see any improvements or corrections, please add them, or suggest them to us, either on the 'discussion' page for this page, or on the Unraid forums.
+By the way, if you are NOT running the latest Unraid v6 release, we strongly urge you to Upgrade to Unraid v6!*

 ## The procedure

-:   *If you are running a very old version of unRAID, such as v4.7 or
+:   *If you are running a very old version of Unraid, such as v4.7 or
     older, skip down to the next section.*

 :   Note: these steps are the general steps needed.
 The steps you take
     may differ depending on your situation.
-If the drive to be replaced has failed and unRAID has disabled it, then you may not need steps 1 and 2, and possibly not steps 3 and 4.
+If the drive to be replaced has failed and Unraid has disabled it, then you may not need steps 1 and 2, and possibly not steps 3 and 4.
 If you have already installed the new replacement drive (perhaps because you have been Preclearing it), then you would skip steps 5 through 8.
 Revise the steps as